 Open and Click Tracking

 Klaviyo tracks open events by placing a tiny, invisible pixel image at the bottom of every email.
 When an email is opened by the recipient, we record this invisible pixel (web beacon) as "viewed" and mark the email as opened.
 This method of open tracking is the industry standard.
-Because of this, it is possible (in rare cases) for a recipient to "click" and email without "opening" it, if they click a link before the email loads completely.
+Because of this, it is possible (in rare cases) for a recipient to click an email without opening it, if they click a link before the email loads completely.
+Because of this, if you're setting up a segment of customers that did not open an email, always include both open and click filters.
+This ensures you capture any users that were tracked clicking but not tracked opening the message.

 Klaviyo tracks click activity by adding unique tracking information to each URL.
 This is why, when hovering over a link in a Klaviyo email, you may see the URL begin with the following: